dansl/ttEssence/Docs/Handbook.md

 ## Starting a Campaign

 Make up your own story with fun characters, strong bosses, mysteries to solve, and quests to complete.
 Make it silly, scary, mysterious, and fun!
-Maybe ask the players what they want to fight, or just keep it a mystery, then tweak the detials before you begin.
+Maybe ask the players what they want to fight, or just keep it a mystery, then tweak the details before you begin.
 The only limit is your imagination!

 See [Campaign Examples](/Docs/Campaign.md)